 The boundary of BRC is the orange trash fence.
 Access roads run along the inside and outside of this fence.
 Keep the orange perimeter trash fence clear of all obstacles.
 Emergency vehicles will drive through the fence in the event of a disaster.
 Do not hop over the fence.
-Enter and exit via the Airport Gate at Point 5 only.
+In fact, don’t even think about it.
+Enter and exit via the Gates at Point 5 only.

 Visitors, Passengers and Ramp Camp

 You are responsible for securing your airplane as soon as possible after landing.
 Winds have been clocked at upwards of 80 mph and sudden unexpected gusts are common.
 We recommend securing strong rope or chain to rebar stakes.
-You may be subject to a fine if tie-downs/rebar not removed from your assigned parking space before you leave the Event.
+If you do not bring them you better believe the sentence is to get some, and then do community service at the airport.
+This is not a joke.
+Furthermore, clean up after yourself!
+You may be subject to a fine for littering on public land if tie-downs/rebar not removed from your assigned parking space when you leave.

 Aircraft Care Tips (with photos!)

-We don’t want you flying blind, ha ha ha!
-Sky Chick offers advice on protecting planes on-playa and BRC shares post-playa personal care advice.
+We don’t want you flying blind!
+Protect your aircraft on-playa and get post-playa personal care advice.
 End of the day tie-down protocol should include some type of dust prevention!
 Pilots who park for the entire Event should be extra diligent (especially with rental planes) and consider the following:

 - Obtain air filter for fine dust, replace immediately once off-playa